amazon-science/chronos-forecasting/README.md

 ## Citation

-If you find Chronos models useful for your research, please consider citing the associated [paper](https://www.example.com/):
+If you find Chronos models useful for your research, please consider citing the associated [paper](https://arxiv.org/abs/2403.07815):

 ```
 @article{ansari2024chronos,
   author  = {Ansari, Abdul Fatir and Stella, Lorenzo and Turkmen, Caner and Zhang, Xiyuan, and Mercado, Pedro and Shen, Huibin and Shchur, Oleksandr and Rangapuram, Syama Syndar and Pineda Arango, Sebastian and Kapoor, Shubham and Zschiegner, Jasper and Maddix, Danielle C. and Mahoney, Michael W. and Torkkola, Kari and Gordon Wilson, Andrew and Bohlke-Schneider, Michael and Wang, Yuyang},
   title   = {Chronos: Learning the Language of Time Series},
-  journal = {arXiv preprint arXiv:ABCD.EFGH},
+  journal = {arXiv preprint arXiv:2403.07815},
   year    = {2024}
 }
 ```